Transit Mobile Application Design Update for Atlanta's MARTA

 Brainstorming using Crazy-8s, we sought feedback from MARTA enthusiasts (yes, MARTA's own fanclub), the accessibility community and the MARTA committee at the headquarters themselves.
 Learning about their constraints, current projects and future vision allowed us to narrow our concepts into mere ideas ready for test, some of which in fact included consolidating their suite of applications into one!

-One of our concepts was an AR feature, which MARTA mentioned is something in the works for them and that it can be very complex to implement in the moment.
+One of our concepts was an AR feature, which MARTA mentioned is something in the works for them and that it can be very complex to implement at the moment.

 I played a key role in translating user needs and MARTA's business constraints as the lead UX designer for the project.
 For instance, reassurance was manifested in terms of clear & informative navigation, train schedules and even safety features.